Generating photons from vacuum with counter rotating wave interaction: Numerical results

 \section{Numerical results~}

-In this section, we'll show the numerical results on the average photon numbers in the bang-bang control scheme from the greedy algorithm and the PGA algorithm, and analyze its underlying physics.
+In this section, we present the numerical results for the average photon number obtained using the bang-bang control scheme based on the greedy algorithm and the PGA, and analyze the underlying physics.

-First let us demonstrate much more photons can be generated in a proper control sequence with a typical example shown in Fig.~\ref{fig:T15}.
-In the figure, we plot two numerical results on the time variation of average photon number, $N_{\text{ph}}^{\text{gr}}$ and $N_{\text{ph}}^{\text{op}}$, whose control sequences are obtained from the greedy algorithm and the PGA algorithm respectively.
-Here the photon number plateaux correspond to the time periods when the CRW interaction is switched off.
-We find that the photon number $N_{\text{ph}}^{\text{op}}$ is a little larger than the photon number $N_{\text{ph}}^{\text{ag}}$.
-For comparison, we also plot the time variation of average photon number $N_{\text{ph}}^{0}$ under the effective Hamiltonian all the time.
-It is worthy to point out that the photon number $N_{\text{ph}}^{\text{op}}$ at time $T = 15/\omega_{c}$ can be approximately $0.277/0.001 = 277$ times larger than the maximum photon number in $N_{\text{ph}}^{0}$.
+We first demonstrate that a properly designed control sequence can significantly enhance photon generation.
+A typical example is shown in Fig.~\ref{fig:T15}, where we plot the time evolution of the average photon number, $N_{\text{ph}}^{\text{gr}}$ and $N_{\text{ph}}^{\text{op}}$, obtained with the greedy algorithm and the PGA, respectively.
+The plateaus in the photon number correspond to periods during which the CRW interaction is switched off.
+The photon number $N_{\text{ph}}^{\text{op}}$ is slightly larger than $N_{\text{ph}}^{\text{ag}}$.
+For comparison, we also show the time evolution of the average photon number $N_{\text{ph}}^{0}$ under the effective Hamiltonian without control.

-The average photon numbers for different evolution time $T$ are shown in Fig.~\ref{fig:g01}, where the results from the PGA are denoted as a red solid line, and those from the greedy algorithm are denoted as a blue dashed line.
-Note that the average photon number from the PGA can be approximately regarded as the maximum photon number $N^{\rm{max}}_{\rm{ph}}$ at time $T$ we can get in a bang-bang control scheme.
-In the curve of $N^{\rm{max}}_{\rm{ph}}$, we find that there also exist a series of photon number plateaux, which implies that we must switch off the CRW interactions during the time corresponding to the plateau to get more photons.
-With the increase of $T$, the average photon number becomes larger and larger.
-We expect that there does not exist an upper bound for the average photon number we can get in the long time limit, which is due to the fact the CRW interaction can always excite larger multi-photon states during adjacent photon number plateaux.
+Figure~\ref{fig:g01} shows the average photon number as a function of the total evolution time $T$, where the results from the PGA (red solid line) and the greedy algorithm (blue dashed line) are compared.
+The results obtained with the PGA can be regarded as the maximum photon number $N^{\rm{max}}_{\rm{ph}}$ achievable at time $T$ under bang-bang control.
+In the $N^{\rm{max}}_{\rm{ph}}$ curve, a series of plateaus is observed, indicating that the CRW interaction must be switched off during these intervals to maximize the photon number.
+As $T$ increases, the average photon number grows, suggesting that there is no upper bound in the long-time limit, since the CRW interaction can continuously excite higher multi-photon states during the intervals between plateaus.